Most people take up running for mainly one reason: To Lose Weight.

 I know this goes against what I said earlier about the power of intervals, but you still need long runs—at least one per week—for a balanced running program.

 8. Keep Track of What you Eat

 According to a study published by the National Institute of Health, subjects doubled their weight loss when they started keeping tabs on their eating habits.

-Keeping a record of your calorie intake can help you prevent “stealth calorie” consumptions and other unhealthy behaviors that keep holding you back from achieving your weight loss vision.
+Keeping a record of your calorie intake can help you prevent “stealth calorie” consumption and other unhealthy behaviors that keep holding you back from achieving your weight loss vision.

 The journal will keep you on track, and you will also learn to hold yourself accountable for what you are putting into your mouth.